A Universal Call:

 the world offers itself to your imagination,

 calls to you like the wild geese, harsh and exciting

 in the family of things.

 published by Atlantic Monthly Press © Mary Oliver

-My work is helping others to live their dreams, to dream bigger ones, and to step into them.
+My work is helping others to live their dreams, to dream bigger ones, To hear their universal call and to step into them.

 Your own work can be of huge benefit to others when you start living into your true power, whatever it is you do.
 You benefit others just by being fully yourself, being integrated and congruent within, living joyfully in the world, connected, loved and loving, whole, and living on purpose, with purpose.
 If you are so inspired to have a conversation about this please call me.

 To schedule a complimentary strategy-focus diagnosis contact Michele directly at email@example.com

 A Universal Call, Make your dreams come true – it can happen to you, multicultural revolution, take dreams into your own hands, transform your history , embrace your spiritual and multicultural identity.
 Mediation, NLP, spiritual practice, Neuro linguistic programming, Hypnosis, personal development, unconscious mind.